Menu

 • Ron Dean teaches the club’s first snowboarding classes in 1994.
 He is soon joined by Herb Hoff, who introduces protective padding for beginners.

 • The club migrated again – leaving behind the Masonic Temple, first for Estonian House, then Lithuanian Hall in 1997.
-The office moved to the 1669 Bloor St. West storefront.
+The office returns to it's roots, moving to a storefront in the High Park/Bloor West area.

 • The first High Park Ski Club web site came to life in 1998-99 and so did the first e-mail newsletter, SnoBytes.